 Synthesis of HMG-CoA

 It involves two reactions.
 In the first reaction, two molecules of acetyl CoA condense to form acetoacetyl CoA.
-It is a reversible reaction catalysed by thiolase enzyme.
+It is a reversible reaction catalysed by the thiolase enzyme.

 In the next reaction, acetoacetyl CoA is converted to 3-hydroxy-3-methyglutaryl CoA by incorporation of another acetate.
 The acetate residue is donated by acetyl CoA.
 The extra CoA is released.
 A molecule of water is also used in this reaction.
-This is catalysed by HMG CoA synthase enzyme.
+This is catalysed by the HMG CoA synthase enzyme.

 Synthesis of Mevalonate

-The HMG CoA formed by the previous reactions is reduced to mevalonate by using two molecules of NADPH as reducing agent.
+The HMG CoA formed by the previous reactions is reduced to mevalonate by using two molecules of NADPH as a reducing agent.
 It is an irreversible reaction that takes place in the cytosol.
-The reaction is catalysed by HMG CoA reductase enzyme.
+The reaction is catalysed by the HMG CoA reductase enzyme.

 Synthesis of 5-Pyrophosphomevalonate

-It is a two-step phosphorylation of mevalonate catalysed by kinases.
+It is two-step phosphorylation of mevalonate catalysed by kinases.
 In each step, one phosphate is donated by a molecule of ATP that gets hydrolyzed to ADP.

 Decarboxylation of 5-Pyrophosphomevalonate

 The 5-pyrophosphomevalonate undergoes decarboxylation to form isopentyl pyrophosphate (IPP).
-This reaction is catalysed by decarboxylase enzyme.
+This reaction is catalysed by the decarboxylase enzyme.
 One molecule of ATP is also utilized during this reaction.

 Isomerization of IPP

-This is a reversible reaction during which IPP is converted to dimethyl pyrophosphate (DPP) catalysed by isomerase enzyme.
+This is a reversible reaction during which IPP is converted to dimethyl pyrophosphate (DPP) catalysed by the isomerase enzyme.